Regulations regarding reproduction Overview of regulations

 With its decision of 19 April 2013, the European Central Bank adopted new regulations regarding the admissibility of reproducing euro banknotes.

-For further information on this subject and on the guiding principles regarding the permissibility of reproducing banknotes see Bundesbank notice No 3004/2013 entitled " Reproduction of banknotes for advertising and other purposes" ("Abbildung von Banknoten zu Werbe- und anderen Zwecken").
+For further information on this subject and on the guiding principles regarding the permissibility of reproducing banknotes see Bundesbank notice No 3004/2013, amendet by guideline No 3003/2019 of 4 April 2019, entitled " Reproduction of banknotes for advertising and other purposes" ("Abbildung von Banknoten zu Werbe- und anderen Zwecken").

 Various regulations are currently in force to safeguard regular issue euro coins and German euro commemorative coins.

 "Council Regulation (EC) No 2182/2004 of 6 December 2004 concerning medals and tokens similar to euro coins" as amended by Council Regulation (EC) No 46/2009 of 18 December 2008 (see also our information-only version (in German only) of the provisions in force as of 11 February 2009 (no responsibility is taken for the correctness of the information given)) aims to prevent any medals and tokens whose optical characteristics, size or metallic properties are similar to those of regular issue euro coins from being produced or sold commercially.
 In line with this, the regulation fundamentally prohibits the production of medals and tokens (metallic objects which look like and/or have the technical properties of a coin), their sale, import or distribution for the purpose of sale or for other commercial purposes,

 - when the terms "euro" or "euro cent" or the euro symbol appear on their surface

 - where their size falls within a certain reference band in terms of diameter and edge height, or

 - when part or all of their mint design is similar to that of a euro coin, bears national symbols of the member states as depicted on euro coins, has a similar edge design or edge to that of a euro coin or is similar to the euro symbol.